 - Only members of the Installation Committee and the Gallery Coordinator are authorized to hang, move, or remove paintings.

 - The Exhibits Chair, the AGL President, or their designated representative has the final say on what will hang in all exhibits.
-They have the right to reject any piece, at their discretion, if artwork does not meet all AGL installation and originality requirements.
+They have the right to reject any piece at their discretion, regardless of content, medium or presentation.

 It is a basic and long-standing goal of the Art Guild of Louisiana that only original artwork be displayed in the Guild Exhibits.
 To help define the term “original artwork”, the following guidelines have been adopted by the Board of Directors.